0x9900/SA818/README.md

 This program has for sections:

- - radio: Program the radio's frequency, tone and squelsh level
+ - radio: Program the radio's frequency, tone and squelch level
  - volume: Set the volume level
  - filters: Turn on or off the [pre/de]-emphasis and as well as the high and low pass filter
  - version: display the firmware version of the SA818 module